COVID-19 Vaccine: CBN To Fund Nigerian Researchers, Science Institutions

 “Our inability to accurately predict the extent to which the Coronavirus could spread, and how long it would last, requires that we build sufficient capacity within our health system to contain the spread of the virus, state by state, city by city and preserve the lives of vulnerable Nigerians.

-“This requires that we all come together to support the work of the Presidential Task Force in its determination to save lives and stem the pandemic,” he said.
+“This requires that we all come together to support the work of the Presidential Task Force in its determination to save lives and stem the pandemic.”

-He, however, commended the Nigerian private sector, who had come together under the Coalition against COVID-19 (CA-COVID) to support the government, by raising funds to provide needed isolation centres, medical equipment among others.
+He however, commended the Nigerian private sector, who had come together under the Coalition against COVID-19 to support the government, by raising funds to provide needed isolation centres, medical equipment among others.

-He disclosed that so far, the CA-COVlD-19 had raised up to N27 Billion to fund these initiatives, adding that these donations were being used to build well-equipped isolation centres across the 36 states of the federation.
+He disclosed that so far the CA-COVlD-19 had raised up to N27bn to fund these initiatives, adding that these donations were being used to build well-equipped isolation centres across the 36 states of the federation.